hosseinmoein/Leopard/README.md

     // Start off with 5 threads in reserve in the pool
     // "timeout_flag" is true by default
-    // "timeout_time" is set to half an hour for idle treads by default
+    // "timeout_time" is set to half an hour for idle threads by default
     //
     ThreadPoolType  thr_pool (5);